evilsoft/crocks/src/First/README.md

 is, allowing the ability to "choose" a value based on some disjunction.

-While most `Monoid`s only provide a [`valueOf`](#valueof) function used for extraction, `Last` takes advantage of its underlying `Maybe` to provide an additional [`option`](#option) method.
+While most `Monoid`s only provide a [`valueOf`](#valueof) function used for extraction, `First` takes advantage of its underlying `Maybe` to provide an additional [`option`](#option) method.
 Using [`valueOf`](#valueof) will extract the underlying `Maybe`, while [`option`](#option) will extract the underlying value in the `Maybe`, using the provided default value when the underlying